wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 ---

-It is common for the custom domain to be fully setup within 1 to 2 minutes, but it can take up to 30 minutes for the update to propagate and for your website to be reachable and SSL-protected.
+It is common for the custom domain to be fully set up within 1 to 2 minutes, but it can take up to 30 minutes for the update to propagate and for your website to be reachable and SSL-protected.

 ---